A Hybrid Riemann Solver for Large Hyperbolic Systems of Conservation Laws: Jacobian-Free Implementation

-In the formulation of the numerical flux function $\hat{f}(U_L, U_R) = \frac{1}{2}\left(f(U_L) - f(U_R) \right) + \frac{1}{2} D(U_L, U_R)\; (U_R-U_L)$, it is necessary to know the flux Jacobian or Roe matrix $A$, in order to calculate the dissipation matrix $D(U_L, U_R)$.
-In case of the Euler equations, an explicit expression of the flux Jacobian matrix $A$ is available, however, for larger systems of conservation laws it might be difficult to compute or implement.
+In the formulation of the numerical flux function $\hat{f}(U_L, U_R) = \frac{1}{2}\left(f(U_L) - f(U_R) \right) + \frac{1}{2} D(U_L, U_R)\; (U_R-U_L)$, it is necessary to know the flux Jacobian or Roe matrix $\tilde A$, in order to calculate the dissipation matrix $D(U_L, U_R)$.
+In case of the Euler equations, an explicit expression of the flux Jacobian matrix $A$ is available, however, for larger systems of conservation laws this might be difficult to compute or implement.
 In these cases, a Jacobian-free implementation is desirable.
-Here, we will briefly describe the implementation for the cases treated in this article, which are scaled versions of $A$ and $A^2$.
-For a generalization of the Jacobian-free implementation the interested reader is referred to \cite[Sec.~3.2]{Torrilhon2012}.
+We now describe the implementation for the cases treated in this article, which are scaled versions of $\tilde A$ and $\tilde A^2$.
+For a generalization of the Jacobian-free implementation, the interested reader is referred to \cite[Sec.~3.2]{Torrilhon2012}.